hhelwich/m4th/README.md

 Imperative / Functional
 -----------------------

-Own calculations on matrices can be done in imperative or functional style.
+Calculations on matrices can be done in imperative or functional style.
 For example the [frobenius norm](http://en.wikipedia.org/wiki/Matrix_norm#Frobenius_norm) of a matrix ```A``` can be calculated imperatively: